FrodeRanders/muprocessmanager/README.md

 ![Image](doc/figure4.png?raw=true)

-The compensation is done synchronous in the process and an exception is thrown that both describes the problem as well as interrupts the micro-process.
+The compensation is normally done synchronously in the process and an exception is thrown that both describes the problem as well as interrupts the micro-process.
 The machinery around the &#956;processmanager is kind of boring (as it should be :) while the emphasis has to be on the internal failure states.